How do I contact my legislator? How do I let a Representative or Senator know how I feel about an issue?

 For additional resources, including searchable databases, see Who Represents Me? and Legislative Districts.

-How do I schedule a press conference at the Capitol?
+How do I schedule a press conference or reserve a room at the Capitol?

-To schedule a press conference in a Senate or House hearing room, you should contact the Senate Sergeant at Arms at (651) 296-0866 or the House Speaker's Office at (651) 296-0306.
-To schedule a press conference on the front steps of the Capitol or in the Capitol rotunda, you will need to contact Plant Management at (651) 201-2300.
+To schedule a press conference or reserve a Senate or House hearing room, you should contact the Senate Sergeant at Arms at (651) 296-0866 or the House Speaker's Office at (651) 296-0306.
+To schedule a press conference on the front steps of the Capitol or in the Capitol rotunda, you will need to contact Minnesota Department of Administration at (651) 201-2300.